 We have both a peer mentoring scheme and a course society which are entirely student-run and are an integral part of the course community.
 They contribute to and organise a range of interactions and support for students throughout all years of study including pastoral and social opportunities.

 The University provides administrative support for all students through the Student Service Centres on campus.
 This is where you go to amend personal details, deal with issues with module registration, make changes to your course, ask questions about timetabling and exams or to request official documents or letters.

-Welfare Officers are there to provide an alternative to personal tutors and are there to support students in times of crisis and provide a link between students and other support services.
+The Support and Wellbeing Team are there to provide an alternative to personal tutors and are there to support students in times of crisis and provide a link between students and other support services.

 The Disability Support Team provides support for students with a long-term condition, disability or specific learning difference.
 They do this through making recommendations for accommodations such as additional time in exams, additional support during classes, alternative formats and even accessible transport or accommodation.

 Comprehensive healthcare is available to all staff and students at the University through the Cripps Health Centre located on campus.
 This is the largest single-site health practice in the UK and offers a range of services including a GP practice, minor procedures, physiotherapy, dental practice and mental health support.
-The University also runs a health promotion initiative called HealthyU which is aimed at providing advice and guidance on staying healthy during your studies.

 The Chaplains are an important part of the University community providing faith support for staff and students.
 They are a multi-faith team which includes chaplains from Christian, Muslim and Jewish faiths.
 They are there to listen confidentially and can provide support to help you practice or explore your faith.